porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-model-signature/link-tile-model-signature.usage.md

 ### Don't:

-- Don’t use this component to present other content than the vehicle types.
+- Don't use this component to present other content than the vehicle types.
-- Don’t manipulate the background images, the component takes care of the contrast.
+- Don't manipulate the background images, the component takes care of the contrast.
-- Don’t use this component to display vehicle derivates such as GTS, Turbo S, ...
+- Don't use this component to display vehicle derivates such as GTS, Turbo S, ...
-- Don’t vary the description of the vehicle series, stay consistent with the general description.
+- Don't vary the description of the vehicle series, stay consistent with the general description.
-- Don’t position/select the background in a way that the dedicated model can’t be recognized.
+- Don't position/select the background in a way that the dedicated model can’t be recognized.